tq-systems/meta-tq/meta-tq/doc/README.TQMLS1028A.md

 * SPI: XSPI mode might get stuck
 * CAN-FD: possible CAN (data) bitrates combinations are limited due to platform clock
 * USB DR (X5) does not support SuperSpeed (CPU limitation for cable detection with ID-pin)
+* Wake up using GPIO buttons does not work

 ## Artifacts